itsmeow/katdev.net/src/poems/sunshine.md

 and what makes you shrink<br />
 is brilliant and hot pink
 atop your head they can see
-your nature, it's beloved to those who see<br />
+your nature, it's beloved to<br />
+that chosen few
+they will leave
+but you will never cease
+you don't have to please
+anyone, just be
+and they will come with ease<br />
 i would listen to you tell me
 about the density of a black hole and the fact of a supernova<br />